OVagamundo/Flashcard-Heroes/docs/InventoryManager.md

 Signal Contract (from GIR): `SignalBus.try_inventory_action(source_loc: LocationIdentifier, target_loc: LocationIdentifier)` — GIR extracts `.location` from its stored `source_context` and the current `target_context` (see `GlobalInteractionRouter._execute_request_action`).
 The Golden Rule of State Synchronization: All state change instructions sent to data owners must be atomic.
 This means any operation that moves an instance must update both the DataContainer (the index) and the GachaBallInstance's properties (the truth) in a single, indivisible operation.

+> [!NOTE]
+> **In-Battle Inventory Logic:** During combat, `InventoryOperations.gd` provides the core implementation for gacha draws, moves, swaps, and equips. `BattleManager` delegates to these static methods.

 ## v2.4 Addendum: ChoiceWindow-Driven Swap/Merge and Close Suppression

 This addendum documents the finalized flow for ambiguous actions (Swap/Merge) prompted via `ChoiceWindow` and the suppression required to prevent premature closing of inspection windows during these actions.